tigertop/arkoc.github.io/_posts/2017-01-18-msbuild-config-files-for-dlls.md

 ```

 Here we go.
-Our setup is config.
+Our setup is done.
 Now our dll and configuration file will be copied to ouput directory whereever it is referenced.